Parking at Wellesley College

 There is no parking at any time in Gray Lot, Dower Lot, College Club Lots, Sports Center, in front of Munger Hall, Jewett Hill, Pendleton Hill, the Rte.
 135 circle by Cazenove and Pomeroy, the West End of the Sports Center, the Trade Center Lot, or in any other area that is not specifically authorized.

-Seniors residing in the Tower Court Complex, Lakehouse, Cervantes, Munger and the Quad must park in the Davis Parking Facility (DPF) on levels 3 and 4 during normal business hours, 7:00am-4:30pm Monday through Friday.
-After 4:30pm, Monday Through Friday, parking is permitted in Gray Lot and Founders Lot until 2am.
+Seniors residing in the Tower Court Complex, Lakehouse, Cervantes, Munger and the Hazard Quad must park in the Davis Parking Facility (DPF) on levels 3 and 4 during normal business hours, 7:00am-4:30pm Monday through Friday.
+After 4:30pm, Monday through Friday, parking is permitted in Gray Lot and Founders Lot until 2am.
 There is no overnight parking in Gray Lot or Founders Lot Monday through Friday.

 Weekend Parking in Staff Lots (Seniors Only)